sabrinadowla14/mobile_flashcards/README.md

 - Create Project - expo init mobile-flashcards
 - Choose the blank one
 - In the terminal - expo start
-- In the terminal choose option i
+- In the terminal, choose option i

 ## ios - CMD + D to open the Developer Menu

-## Used ios only
+## Used iOS only

 ### Software Installed